 Find out more about our programs by filling out our Rapid Antigen Testing Onboarding Form.
 You will receive an email with the link to the Memorandum of Understanding (MOU) and information about our Frequently Asked Questions (FAQ) session, as well as other important documents that you can refer to as you navigate the enrollment process.
-The MOU will be completed via Docusign.
-You will also receive a calendar invite to the FAQ session where your questions can be answered.
+The MOU will be completed via Docusign.Apply here:

 2. Next Steps for the Antigen Program

-6. Communications for the School Community
+3. Communications for the School Community

 CDPH is supporting outbreak response at the local level.
-Local health departments and local education agencies (LEAs) are encouraged to keep rapidly accessible over-the-counter (OTC)/ at-home antigen tests available to assist K-12 schools with campus outbreaks.
+Local health departments and local education agencies (LEAs) are encouraged to keep rapidly accessible at-home antigen tests available to assist K-12 schools with campus outbreaks.
 Local health departments can also provide specific advice if guidance is needed.